Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 Let's just ignore it.

-And then when they said, Well, no, we can't really just ignore it, they said, let's hold another referendum until they give us the answer we want.
+And then when they said, well, no, we can't really just ignore it, they said, let's hold another referendum until they give us the answer we want.

-A contempt, a contempt for the people.
+And this is, again, what ties it together, a contempt, a contempt for the people.

-We have taken we have lived through the age of popular representative government and return to an age in which a privileged insulated elite.
+We have lived through the age of popular representative government and returned to an age in which a privileged, insulated elite they're not formally called dukes and marquesses anymore, and they don't live in palaces anymore.

-Instead they live at the Hamptons and Martha's Vineyard and Malibu.
+Instead, they live at the Hamptons and Martha's Vineyard and Malibu.

 But essentially, we live in a patrician age.

-Uh and if I did know how you schlubs lived, I couldn't meet you because I'd fall over and all the rest of it.
+And if I did know how you schlubs lived, I couldn't meet you because I'd fall over and all the rest of it.

 But trust me, I know what's in your best interest.